dilberdillu/tweetwingle/README.md

 A pie chart is plotted for the score obtained in the above example.
 Here we only consider polarity.

 ![alt text](https://github.com/dilberdillu/tweetwingle/blob/master/fig_1.png "Plot 1")

+## Note
+Since the given keyword is highly positive we got the plot as above.
+Some example plot for other key words are given below :